isaacchua/cgfix/README.md

     - Delete filtered-out hidden images.
     - Sort images by alt name (based on the file name by default) instead of CampusGroups own default sorting by upload date.

+3. Add login link to navigation bars if user is not logged in.

 ## Installation

 1. Click on the **Website Settings** button on your group's website admin panel.